eclipse-che/che/CONTRIBUTING.md

 - [che-machine-exec](https://github.com/eclipse/che-machine-exec): Interface to execute tasks and terminals on other containers within a workspace.

 ## Devfile to contribute
-Each devfile could be run on any Che instances.
+We are trying to provide a devfile for each areas where you could contribute.
+Each devfile could be run on any Che instances to setup a *ready-to-code* developer environment.
 Beware that each of them may need a certain amount of memory.
 Devfile could be launched through a factory or [chectl](https://github.com/che-incubator/chectl) cli.

 ```bash